pedrocvaranda/pedrocvaranda/README.md

 ## Hi, u can call me Pedro
 ### Welcome to this part of the internet that I call mine! 👋

-📚 I've been studying and doing some projects with [**Codaqui!**](https://codaqui.dev) I"ve been studying Python for a year and started to learn GoLang.
+📚 I"ve been studying Python for a year and started to learn GoLang.
 I already had to work with Node but it wasn't very pleasant.
+I participated for a year in the organization [**Codaqui!**](https://codaqui.dev)

 🏟️ I've been playing Fifa for as long as I can remember!